No contract broadband

 No contract broadband vs. mobile broadband

-You could either sign up to a dedicated mobile broadband service using a dongle, or you could tether your smartphone.
+You could either sign up to a dedicated mobile broadband service using a dongle, or you could investigate tethering your mobile phone.

 As well as being extremely portable and quick to set up, mobile broadband is available as a short-term deal or pay-as-you-go.
-4G or 5G can even be faster than some home connections.
+4G or 5G can even offer faster broadband speeds than some home connections.

 There are now some unlimited mobile broadband deals.
 With these, you’ll never need to worry about data caps or extra fees.
 Just be warned, the monthly fees can be relatively high.